 In the early sixties I lived within earshot of the Ash Grove, a legendary folk club on Melrose Avenue in West Hollywood.
 As I recall, Monday night was called “hoot night,” and the house band was “The Country Boys.”
 When I first heard the band in mid-1962, it consisted of Clarence White on guitar, Billy Ray Lathum on banjo, LeRoy Mack on Dobro, and playing bass was Roger Bush.

 During this period, I was trying to learn the guitar.
-I was struck like a bolt of lightening as I watched the Clarence White perform with the band.
-The syncopated timing of his guitar breaks as well as his smooth rhythm playing was unlike anything I had ever heard.
+I was struck like a bolt of lightning as I watched the Clarence White perform with the band.
+The syncopated timing of his guitar breaks, as well as his smooth rhythm playing, was unlike anything I had ever heard.
 At the time, I had no idea just how unique and innovative he was.
 I only knew that he knocked my socks off.
-The next year, I was lucky enough to be at the guitar workshop at the 1963 UCLA Folk Festival.
+The next year, I was lucky enough to be at the guitar workshop he taught at the 1963 UCLA Folk Festival.
 During the workshop, someone raised their hand and asked Clarence where he learned his stuff.
 He shyly responded that two of his big influences were sitting next to him on stage, Joe Maphis and Doc Watson.

-In 1963 The Kentucky Colonels played in Berkeley, California at a folk club called the Cabale Creamery on San Pablo Avenue.
+In 1963 The Kentucky Colonels played in Berkeley, California, at a folk club called the Cabale Creamery on San Pablo Avenue.
 While in Berkeley, the band visited with Sandy Rothman, who had earlier played guitar in Bill Monroe’s band, The Bluegrass Boys.
-Rothman introduced Clarence and Roland White to Campbell Coe, the owner of a music store called Campus Music that was situated a block from the UC Berkeley campus.
+Rothman introduced Clarence and Roland White to Campbell Coe, the owner of a music store called Campus Music that was situated a block from the UC-Berkeley campus.
 Coe was an outstanding and versatile guitar player who played both country and swing, and who led a band called The Country Cousins.
-Coe was adept at the music of Django Reinhardt and exposed both Clarence and Roland to Rinehardt’s music via his 78 record collection.
+Coe was adept at the music of Django Reinhardt and exposed both Clarence and Roland to Reinhardt’s music via his collection of 78 rpm records.
 Coe gave the White brothers a reel-to-reel tape of Django Reinhardt who recorded with Stephan Grappelli and the Hot Club of Paris.
 When they returned to Southern California, Clarence mentioned to Joe Maphis that he had discovered the music of Django Reinhardt.
-Joe readily admitted that he had learned many of his hot licks by listening to Django Reinhardt’s 78 records.
+Joe readily admitted that he had learned many of his hot licks by listening to Django Reinhardt’s 78 prm records.